nasa/fprime/docs/UsersGuide/gds/gds-cli.md

 ## Command Details

-Each command's available interface is shown below for referece.
+Each command's available interface is shown below for reference.
 When in doubt use the `--help`  flag with the command directly.

 ### `channels`